unvt/charites/docs/source/usage/commandline_interface.rst

     -h, --help                                   display help for command

 Charites has three options for `serve` command.

-- ``--provider`` - `geolonia`, or `default`.
-When not specified, default or the value in the configuration file will be used.

-  - `geolonia` and `default` - the format linter runs against the MapLibre GL JS compatible specification.

 - ``--sprite-input`` - If you are building icon spritesheets with Charites, you can specify the directory of SVG files to compile here.
 See the ``build`` command for more information.